YifanShenSZ/MCSMD/window/README.md

-# A minimal test on branching
+# A minimal test on windowed SMD2
 Throw out all hbar terms from the original Moyal equation of motion

 Use only 1 window